-Students are expected to move directly to class during transitions between classes.
-Students should not loiter in any part of the building during transitions.
+Students are expected to move directly to class in an orderly manner during transitions between classes.
+Students are not to loiter in any part of the building during transitions.
 Students are not to be released the first 15 minutes and the last 15 minutes of class.
-All students should have a hall pass when they are in the hall during class.
+All students should have a hall pass when they are in the hall during instructional time.
 The hallway one-liners noted below will be common language to communicate protocols and expectations during transitions.

 - 1. "Walk and Talk" Used when students have stopped to talk between passing periods.
 Students should keep moving directly to their next class during transitions between classes. - 2.
 "ID's On, Out, and Visible" Used because everyone on campus must have a current school ID badge on, out, and visible.
-It's a safety precaution at Bellaire High School. - 3.
-"Hoodie, Hoodie", "No Hats" or "No Hoods" This one is self-explanatory.
+It's a safety precaution at Bellaire High School. - "Hoodie, Hoodie", "No Hats" or "No Hoods" This one is self-explanatory.
 As noted in the dress code, "Hats, caps, bandanas, skull caps, do-rags, hoods or any other head covering may not be worn at any time while on campus, whether inside or out."
 This is for safety and security reasons. - 4.
 "Language, Please" This one liner is used when inappropriate language is heard. - 5.
 "Walk to The Right" This helps everyone maintain a smooth flow of students moving through the halls. - 6.
 "Open Ears" Used when a student has earbuds or headphones on.
-For safety purposes, everyone must be able to hear in the hallways which is why you must have open ears! - 7.
+For safety purposes, everyone must be able to hear in the hallways which is why you must have open ears!
+Earbuds and headphones are not allowed to be out during instructional time. - 7.
 "Catch and Release" Used when students are found making public displays of affection.
 If students are holding hands and walking with a purpose to class that's one thing, but students stopped and doing anything beyond holding hands warrants this one liner. - 8.
 "Please Honor The Dress Code" Used when students have easily fixable dress code violations (i.e., if a student is wearing a tank top and can put on a shirt to cover his/her shoulders, etc...).
 Bigger violations (such as torn or ripped jeans) need to be forwarded to the grade-level administrator.

 As always, we want our students to respect everyone's personal space.
 We also want to encourage a climate of respect and dignity at all times.
 These are the basic tenets of hallway procedures and expectations at Bellaire High School.

-THANK YOU, students, for being personally and socially responsible citizens of Bellaire High School!
+THANK YOU, students, for being personally and socially responsible citizens of Bellaire HS.